 Your order #54321 shipped!
 Track your package: acme.co/t/a1b2c3.
 Estimated delivery: Wed Dec 13.
 Reply TRACK for updates.

-Impact: 45% click-through rate to tracking page
+Impact: 45% click-through rate to the tracking page

 Abandoned Cart Recovery: